Inverie: Amenities

 The Old Forge pub at Inverie holds the Guinness World Record for the remotest pub in mainland Great Britain, being furthest from roads connected to the national network in time and journey distance.

-After being owned and operated for 10 years by Belgian Jean-Pierre Robinet, in March 2022 it was purchased as community property by the residents of the Knoydart peninsula through The Old Forge Community Benefit Society and is to reopen after renovations.
+After being owned and operated for 10 years by Belgian Jean-Pierre Robinet, in March 2022 it was purchased as community property by the residents of the Knoydart peninsula through The Old Forge Community Benefit Society.
+The pub was closed from January 2023 to early August 2023 for renovations, and then re-opened for business, and is now a community-operated public house.

 A few bed and breakfasts compete with rental lodges, cottages, and a campsite for tourists' patronage throughout the year.
 Knoydart Lodge and the Hide opened as luxury accommodation in the 21st century, and there is a shop and a meal caterer.

+Knoydart is not on Scotland’s electricity grid.
+Instead, an offshoot of the village's Foundation runs a hydroelectric micro grid serving the community of about a hundred homes and businesses.
+Power comes from the damming of a loch about 300 metres above Inverie.
+The head of water is sufficient to produce 288 kilowatts, which is fed around the community by an 11 kilovolt 3 phase grid.
+There are also a couple of diesel generators in Inverie for emergencies and there is enough renewable power to run services like the pub and shop completely greenly.
+There are also plans to increase the hydro generating capacity as more residents get electric vehicles, reducing the need to bring in petrol via the ferry.